SammygoodTunes/Tile-Game/tests/README.md

 In order to run the test, the development dependencies are required.

-If you installed the modules with the ```--only main``` flag, then you can install the missing ones without it:
+If you installed the modules with the ```--only main``` flag, then you can install the missing ones without it like so:

 ```bash
 poetry install
 ```

-> This part requires Poetry to be installed, please refer to [this page](https://github.com/SammygoodTunes/Tile-Game/blob/main/README.md)
+> This part requires Poetry to be installed.
+Please refer to [this page](https://github.com/SammygoodTunes/Tile-Game/blob/main/README.md)
 > to know how to install it.
 If you wish to know more about this module, see [here](https://python-poetry.org/docs/)
 > for its official documentation and [here](https://python-poetry.org/docs/cli) for its official CLI documentation.

-If you want, position yourself in the `tests` directory using:
+You may position yourself in the `tests` directory using:

 ```bash
 cd tests